 Sitting inside his living room in Mandalay division’s Kyaw Se district, surrounded by photos of his wife and their four children, Thein explains how some days it gets so hot inside that they are forced to seek shelter under the trees by a nearby canal.
 If the weather is good, Thein says he’ll make about 15% profit from his crops, but if the weather is bad, he’ll lose money.
 Lately, the weather’s been bad.

 “It’s been getting worse and worse each year,” he says.
-The government offers him loans: In 2016 he was entitled to roughly $32 for every hectare he owns; the following year, he received $52 for every hectare But with higher loans came higher interest rates, which jumped from 0.42% in 2015 to 0.72% in 2016.
+The government offers him loans: In 2015 he was entitled to roughly $198 for every hectare he owns; the following year, he received $321 for every hectare.
+But with higher loans came higher interest rates, which jumped from 0.42% in 2015 to 0.72% in 2016.

 Thein is one of tens of millions of people across Myanmar quietly struggling to adapt to the realities of a warmer and more unpredictable world.
-Over the past two decades, low-lying Myanmar has experienced some of the worst impacts of extreme weather events globally, second only to Haiti, according to the non-profit Germanwatch.
+Over the past two decades or so, low-lying Myanmar has experienced some of the worst impacts of extreme weather events globally, second only to Haiti, according to the non-profit Germanwatch.

 If current trends persist, Myanmar’s future prospects look bleak.
 Global warming is causing ocean water to expand and sea level rise to accelerate.
 Without large investments to help Myanmar adapt to these changes, the latest climate models show that millions of people each year are expected to grapple with flooding due to continued high emissions.
 Warmer ocean temperatures could also increase the destructive potential of cyclones and storm surges to which the country’s coastal areas are already prone.